 Counselors at a variety of agencies can help a person decide what steps to take, such as seeking medical attention, preserving evidence, obtaining counseling, and reporting to authorities.
-Information, support and advice are available for anyone who wishes to discuss issues related to Interpersonal Offenses, whether or not an Interpersonal Offense has actually occurred, whether or not the person seeking information has been a victim/survivor of a Interpersonal Offense, has been accused of a Interpersonal Offense, is a witness or other affected person.
+Information, support and advice are available for anyone who wishes to discuss issues related to Sexual or Interpersonal Offenses, whether or not a Sexual or Interpersonal Offense has actually occurred, whether or not the person seeking information has been a victim/survivor of a Sexual or Interpersonal Offense, has been accused of a Sexual or Interpersonal Offense, is a witness or other affected person.
+One source of counseling available to students is the Student Counselor, Vicki Neal at vneal@mccn.edu or 614-234-4752.